-If you have intrusive thoughts, you probably have looked for reassurance to help you to cope with the content of your thoughts.
-Even though it might feel like it helps, albeit short term, you are in fact doing more harm than good and I want to talk to you about that today.
+If you have intrusive thoughts, you probably have looked for reassurance to help you cope with your thoughts’ content.
+Even though it might feel like it helps, albeit short term, you are, in fact, doing more harm than good, and I want to talk to you about that today.

 I am going to talk about the following